-**For the 2018 admission cycle, ELP will accept applications from individuals who are interested in a full-time graduate experience or a part-time experience.
+**For the Fall 2023 admission cycle, ELP will accept applications from individuals who are interested in a full-time graduate experience or a part-time experience.
 Students who are in the full-time cohort are often on a graduate assistantship, fellowship, or scholarship.
-These financial resources require students to be enrolled full-time in the degree program and do not offer tuition benefits for summer.
+These financial resources require students to be enrolled full-time in the degree program and do not currently offer tuition benefits for summer.

-Students who enroll in the part-time cohort are often working full-time in a position that offers experience in student affairs and higher education.
+Students who enroll as part-time are often working full-time in a position that offers experience in student affairs and higher education.
 Due to the amount of time spent in full-time employment, these students prefer to enroll in a part-time course schedule that extends their time to degree.
-Program Director, Sharon Aiken-Wisniewski, works with all students to accomplish their graduation goal.
+The Program Director works with all students to accomplish their graduation goal.

-Applications will be reviewed by the Admissions Committee and selected applicants will be invited to interview via SKYPE or phone with faculty in early February.
-After faculty interviews, admissions decisions will be announced and admitted students will be invited to Campus Preview Days March 7-9, 2018.
+Applications will be reviewed by the Admissions Committee and selected applicants will be invited to virtually interview with faculty in early January.
+After faculty interviews, admissions decisions will be announced and admitted students will be invited to Campus Preview Days that occur in February.

 Prospective graduate students apply for admission through the University of Utah Apply Yourself (AY) online application system (see link below).
 Please note that the master’s degree with an emphasis in student affairs program does not require a GRE test score.